gjermundgaraba/nftokenizer/README.md

 - Combine NFT Slot creation with NFT minting action (so the user doesn't have to make two transactions to create an NFT)
 - Allow transfer of NFT from the UI itself (it is supported from any other NFT UI since the NFTs are standard CW721)

+## Build instructions

+### Frontend

+The frontend code can be found under the `nftokenizer-frontend` folder.

+Build and run instructions can be found in the `nftokenizer-frontend/README.md` file.

+### Smart contract
+The smart contract code can be found under the `cosmwasm` folder.

+The smart contract can be built using `cargo build` or if you install Earthly (https://earthly.dev/) you can use `earthly +build` and `earthly -P +build-optimized` to build the contract.